great-expectations/great_expectations/docs/reference/checkpoints_and_actions.md

 expectation_suite_severity_level" to indicate if the suite is at either a "warning" or "failure" level.

 CheckpointResult objects include many convenience methods (e.g. `list_data_asset_names`) that make working with Checkpoint results easier.
-You can learn more about these methods in the documentation for :py: class:`~great_expectations.checkpoint.types.checkpoint_result.CheckpointResult`.
+You can learn more about these methods in the documentation for class: `great_expectations.checkpoint.types.checkpoint_result.CheckpointResult`.

-**Example CheckpointResult:**
+#### Example CheckpointResult:

 ```python
 {